-Attending that banquet last night had probably not been the best of ideas, with the knowledge that I had to race today, should have convinced me of going for an early night.
+Attending that banquet last night had most probably not been the best of ideas.
+The knowledge that I had to race today, should have convinced me of going for an early night.
 But then, fate will sometimes not be denied its fair share.
-So when I bumped into Oliver, while strolling along Old Market Square, the deed had been as good as done.
-Oliver was a face that belonged to a passage in life that now felt like about a million years ago.
-A past I wanted to escape from at all cost; even that of leaving my homeland behind and crossing an ocean.
+So when I bumped into Oliver, while strolling along Old Market Square, a devil’s pact had swiftly been sealed.
+Oliver was a face that belonged to a time in my life that now felt like a million years ago.
+A past I wanted to escape from at all cost; even that of leaving my homeland behind, crossing an entire ocean.

 “There is this banquet at the Duke of Portland,” Oliver said.
 And added: “The entire old crowd will be there, old chap.
 Do come!”

-And so I went, without having pinpointed an exact why or how.
-And met all these faces from years ago.
-They all still sported the same grins.
+And so I went, without really understanding why or how I was about to meet faces from years ago.
+Who all still sported the same grins.
 Just an additional wrinkle left or right betraying that some years had passed.
-There was still the same barman called Sean, as full of laughs and jokes as he had always been.
-The same large stairs lead up to the toilets, with steps of the same clear wood that also covered the floor.
+There was still the same barman called Sean, as full of laughs and jokes as he had ever been.
+The same large stairs leading up to the toilets, with steps of the same clear wood that also covered the floor.

 She had been there.
-I failed to see a why or how for her presence.
+Even if there was no rhyme or reason for her presence.
 Unaccompanied.
-About 700 kilometres away from home and without a lawfully wedded husband.
-In a place that did not have the best of reputations when it comes to chastity.
-Was she hunting ghosts of the past?
-Making us a perfect match.
+About 700 kilometers away from home and without a lawfully wedded husband.
+In a place that did not have the best of reputations when it came to chastity.
+Would she be hunting ghosts of the past, I wondered?
+Which would make us a perfect match.
 As the only thing I had been up to lately, was running from the ghosts in my past.
-Without being very successful at it.
+Even if not being very successful at it.

-“She still looks mightily good,” Samuel, another face from nearly a million years ago, had whispered in my ear.
+“She still looks mightily good,” Samuel, another face from nearly a million ages ago, had whispered in my ear.